 Dubbed Special Financial Relief Programme (Mortgages), this provision applies to property mortgages, home equity loans, and debt reduction plans for both owner-occupied (HDB and private) and investment properties.

-It allows borrowers to apply to their respective bank or financial institution to defer either principal payment or both principal and interest payment up to 31 December 2020, which is a 9-month reprieve.
+It allows borrowers to apply to their respective bank or financial institution to defer either principal payment or both principal and interest payment.

 During the period of deferment, interest will still continue to accrue, but only on the deferred principal amount.
 No interest will be charged on the deferred interest payments – in other words, interest-on-interest is waived.